Buganda: Government

 Buganda is a constitutional monarchy.
 The current Head of State is the Kabaka, Muwenda Mutebi II who has reigned since the restoration of the kingdom in 1993.
-The Head of Government is the Katikkiro (Prime Minister) Charles Mayiga, who was appointed by the Kabaka in 2013.
+The Head of Government is the Katikkiro (Prime Minister, role established around 1800), currently fulfilled by Charles Mayiga, who was appointed by the Kabaka in 2013.
 The Parliament of Buganda is the Lukiiko.
+For much of Buganda's history, clan heads had significant power and influence over the Kabaka, however over time, as clans became social rather than residential groupings, they lost their power.
+Succession went from brother to brother, who sometimes had different mothers of different clans, inviting power struggles between clan heads.
+In the 17th and 18th centuries, the Kabakas transitioned chiefly positions from being inherited to appointed.

 Prior to the Buganda Agreement of 1900, Buganda was an almost absolute monarchy.
 Under the Kabaka, there were three types of chief: bakungu (administrative) chiefs, who were appointed directly by the Kabaka; traditional bataka chieftains; and batongole chiefs, who served as representatives of the Kabaka, charged with "maintaining internal security, supervising royal estates and military duties".
 The 1900 agreement, however, greatly enhanced the power of the Lukiiko (which had previously been simply an advisory council) at the expense of the Kabaka.
 While Buganda retained self-government, as one part of the larger Uganda Protectorate, it would henceforth be subject to formal British overrule.
 The Buganda Agreement of 1955 continued the transition from absolute to constitutional monarchy.

 During Uganda independence, the constitutional position of Buganda (and the degree to which it would be able to exercise self-government) was a major issue.
 Discussions as part of the Uganda Relationships Commission resulted in the Buganda Agreement of 1961 and the first Constitution of Uganda (1962), as part of which Buganda would be able to exercise a high degree of autonomy.
 This position was reversed during 1966–67, however, before the Kabakaship and Lukiiko were disestablished altogether in 1967 before being restored in 1993.

-History

-Creation Myth

-The Baganda have a creation myth that says that the first man on earth (and Buganda in particular) was Kintu.
-Kintu married Nnambi, the daughter of the god, Ggulu.
-The Baganda are the descendants of Kintu and Nnambi.
-According to this myth, Walumbe, Nambi's jealous brother is responsible for all human disease and death on earth.
-Another brother, Kayiikuuzi tried to protect humans from Walumbe but failed.
-To this day, Kayiikuuzi is still trying to capture Walumbe from the underground where he hides and take him back home.

-Precolonial times

-Before the arrival of Europeans in the region, Buganda was an expanding, "embryonic empire".
-It built fleets of war canoes from the 1840s to take control of Lake Victoria and the surrounding regions and subjugated several weaker peoples.
-These subject peoples were then exploited for cheap labor.
-The first Europeans to enter the Kingdom of Buganda were British explorers John Hanning Speke and Captain Sir Richard Francis Burton while searching for the headwaters of the Nile in 1862.
-They found a highly organized political system which was marred, however, by the ongoing practice of mass human sacrifice estimated at 800 persons annually.
+Amasaza

+Buganda is made up of 18 political divisions called amasaza in Luganda.
+These are:

+Districts

+Buganda currently is divided into 26 districts as of 2021.
+These are:

+Infrastructure

+John Hanning Speke was the first European to visit Buganda.
+At the royal residence, Speke wrote, "The palace quite surprised me by its extraordinary dimensions, and the neatness with which it was kept.
+The whole brow and sides of the hill on which we stood were covered with gigantic grass huts, thatched as neatly as so many heads dressed by a London barber, and fenced all round with the tall yellow reeds of the common Uganda tiger-grass; whilst within the enclosure, the lines of huts were joined together, or partitioned off into courts, with walls of the same grass."